 Employers must allow paid annual leave of 15 days after one year of service.
 It is mandatory for employees to take a minimum 6 days of annual leave in a year.
 Up to 4 years of annual leave can be accrued.

-Social security of Colombia pays for 84 days or 14 weeks (based on 48-hour work week) of leave or total at 100% of the remuneration if a female employee has made contributions to the social security system.
+Social security of Colombia pays for 18 weeks (based on 48-hour work week) of leave or total at 100% of the remuneration if a female employee has made contributions to the social security system.
 The Substantive Labor Code mandates maternity leave for all women employees in the private sector.
 Other statutes cover public sector employees.

 Two of the 14 weeks’ maternity leave may be taken before the due date, and it is mandatory to take 1 week’s leave before the due date.
 In case of complications, an employee is entitled to a leave for resting for 2 to 4 weeks.
 In case of death of a mother, before the maternity leave gets over, the child’s father is granted leave until the end of the departed mother’s postnatal leave.

 Employers need to provide fathers of newborn children 8 days of leave that includes full pay after childbirth.
 The social security bears this cost.
 To qualify for paternity leave, employees need to have contributed to the social security system for a minimum of 100 weeks before taking the leave.
-A single person who wants to adopt a child gets the full 14 weeks or 84 days of paid leave and other benefits.
+A single person who wants to adopt a child gets the full 18 weeks of paid leave and other benefits.

 Employees who have made contributions of at least 4 weeks to the social security system are eligible to receive 180 days of sick leave at two-thirds pay.
 The employer needs to pay for the absence of first 2 days; the social security system pays for the remainder.
 If the cause of injury or illness is related to work, an employee receives 100% of salary from the social security system.